jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

 * For your modules, you'll want to purchase the [USMLE-Rx or Kaplan qbanks][qbanks]
 * Tips:
-  * Under "Utilities -> Preferences", set your defaults to "Tutor", "Unused", and pick a font.
+  * Under "Utilities &rarr; Preferences", set your defaults to "Tutor", "Unused", and pick a font.
   * It's a buggy Java app, so be sure to close and restart every day.
 If you leave it open for days in a row it'll start bogging down.